 How to Set a Geographic Target?

-- Login to your Webmaster Tools account and select the site.
+First, login to your Search Console account and select the site from dropdown.
+Remember, you can’t choose domain property for International Targeting.
+Search Console only supports individual domains for this setting.
 You need to have your site verified successfully in order to use this option.

-- Click on the Gear Box Icon located at the top right corner of the site and select “Site Settings”.
+- Click on the gear icon located at the top right corner of the site and select “Site Settings”.

 - Set the Geographic target by selecting the country from the drop-down.